-->

 Link copied

-Ever since time began, country music has always relied on a particular brand of outsiders to reshape it and give it a good kick up the ass whenever it needs it most.
+Ever since time began, country music has always relied on a peculiar brand of recalcitrant outsiders to reshape it and give it a good kick up the arse whenever it needed it most.

-As much at odds with the genre as he was in thrall of it, Sturgill Simpson was always destined to be one such cowboy; refusing to play by the rules or suck up to the establishment.
+As much at odds with the genre as he was in thrall of it, Sturgill Simpson was always destined to be one such outsider; refusing to play by the rules or suck up to the establishment, he was the unlikely saviour of country traditionalism when he emerged in 2013 with his debut album, self funded and recorded with the at-the-time relatively unknown producer Dave Cobb.

 Sturgill might not be particularly fond of it, but this hi-octane outlaw workout has always been a steady fan favourite.